How to Preserve Moss for Decoration & Wall Art [Easy Guide]

 When it comes to custom moss art, the options are limitless.

-And the good news is, you can preserve pretty much any moss you fancy, but here are some preserved moss favorites to get you started:
+And the good news is, you can preserve pretty much any moss you fancy, but here are some types of preserved moss to get you started:

 • Clumpy mosses – Mood Moss and Cushion Moss.